Navajo couple in traditional dress looking into distance of western plateau

 Woman Chief

 Biawacheeitche, or “Woman Chief,” was a Two-Spirit born to the Gros Ventre tribe.
-“Two-Spirit” is a term used by indigenous North Americans to describe a gender-variant (gender queer, gender fluid, gender non-conforming) individual.
+“Two-Spirit” is a term used by Indigenous North Americans to describe a gender-variant (genderqueer, gender fluid, gender non-conforming) individual.
 Unlike other Two-Spirit people, Woman Chief always wore typical women’s clothing.
 When Biawacheeitche was 10 years old, she was captured—and “adopted”—by the Apsáalooke (Crow) nation.
 From an early age, she was incredibly interested in what the men in the tribe were doing, wanting to participate too.
 Edwin Thompson Denig, a fur trader who knew Biawacheeitche, said she could “rival any of the young men in all their amusements and occupations,” and that she was “fearless in everything.”
 Woman Chief was a skilled hunter and warrior, and she was recognized as the third-highest leader in a band of 160 lodges.
 As a Two-Spirit, she had “all the style of a man and chief, [she] has her guns, bows, lances, war horses, and even two or three young women as wives...the devices on her robe represent some of her brave acts.”

 Wondering how she got her name?
 As the story goes, an encounter with five “Blackfoot” (presumably Piegan) raiders led to a standoff.
 Since none of her male Crow warriors answered the challenge to combat, Biawacheeitchee rode out alone.
 She killed one with her gun, wounded two others with arrows, and chased the remaining two away.
 After her victorious display of bravery, Woman Chief was granted the full rights and privileges of a Crow warrior.
 In 1854, she was killed by the Gros Ventre near Fort Union.
 Her story was recounted in James Beckwourth’s memoirs, in which he refers to her as “Pine Leaf.”
 Beckwourth was an emancipated slave who fell in love with Woman Chief.
-After refusing his marriage proposals over and over, she finally conceded that she will marry him only “when the pine leaves turn yellow”—but pine leaves never turn yellow.
+After refusing his marriage proposals over and over, she finally conceded that she would marry him only “when the pine leaves turn yellow”—but pine leaves never turn yellow.

 Susan La Flesche Picotte